woodp/architecture-center/docs/guide/design-principles/evolvable-services.md

 **Offload cross-cutting concerns to a separate service.** For example, if several services need to authenticate requests, you could move this functionality into its own service.
 Then you could evolve the authentication service &mdash; for example, by adding a new authentication flow &mdash; without touching any of the services that use it.

 **Deploy services independently.** When the DevOps team can deploy a single service independently of other services in the application, updates can happen more quickly and safely.
-Bug fixes and new features can be rolled out at a more regular cadance.
+Bug fixes and new features can be rolled out at a more regular cadence.
 Design both the application and the release process to support independent updates.